MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

    3. **Web Request**: Select the appropriate HTTP method (**GET** or **POST**), and then enter the API endpoint.
    4. **Authentication**: Choose how you want to authenticate incoming requests.

-      - If you select **Anonymous**, no authorization header will be sent.
+      - If you select **Anonymous**, a authorization header won't be sent.
       - If you select **AAD**, an AAD token will be generated in your tenant, and *Bearer <token>* is used as the authorization header.

       For more information about authentication, authorization, and AAD tokens, see [Understanding authentication and authorization](external-calls.md#understanding-authentication-and-authorization).